4d/docs/website/translated_docs/pt/ORDA/entities.md

 For example, to set a storage attribute:

 ```4d
- $entity:=ds.Employee.get(1) //get employee attribute with ID 1
+ $entity:=ds.
+Employee.get(1) //get employee attribute with ID 1
  $name:=$entity.lastname //get the employee name, e.g. "Smith"
  $entity.lastname:="Jones" //set the employee name
  $entity.save() //save the modifications
 ```

-> Database Blob fields ([scalar blobs](Concepts/dt_blob.md) are automatically converted to and from blob object attributes ([`4D.Blob`](Concepts/dt_blob.md)) when handled through ORDA.
+> Database Blob fields ([scalar blobs](Concepts/dt_blob.md) are automatically converted to and from blob object attributes ([`4D.
+Blob`](Concepts/dt_blob.md)) when handled through ORDA.
 When saving a blob object attribute, keep in mind that, unlike blob object size which is only limited by the available memory, Blob field size is limited to 2GB.

 Accessing a related attribute depends on the attribute kind.
 For example, with the following structure: